Get an overview of the online moving process with pro tips from experienced customers and counselors.

 Add a Releasing Agent from your list of Points of Contact, someone who can sign for your pick-up or delivery, if you’re unavailable.

-Next, define shipment weight.
+First, define shipment weight.
 Use the Weight Estimator Tool on Move.mil to get an idea of what your belongings weigh and identify if you have special items like a Jacuzzi or piano.

 - Your Pro Gear, up to 2,000 lbs, doesn’t count towards your estimated weight.

 - You’ll need to enter the make, model, serial number, and caliber for each firearm.

 Here, indicate if you are shipping any firearms.
 You must provide detailed information about each firearm you’d like to ship.